 The importance of play

-Playing is one of the most important things you can do with your child.
+Playing is one of the most important things you can do with your child, because play is essential for your child’s brain development.
 The time you spend playing together gives your child lots of different ways and times to learn.

 Play also helps your child: